What Is a Digital Certificate? Definition and Examples

 - Duration of time the certificate is valid for

-- Domain certificate is authorized to represent
+- Domain certificate is authorised to represent

 Benefits of digital certification